DanBullockCS/CSCI3230U-Project/README.md

 Group project Members: Nathan Beals, Daniel Bullock, Sinthooran Ravinathan & Alexander Waddell

+## What is it?

+Notifier is a notification center, a central hub to display all of your notifications you acculmulate throughout your different applications.
+It was created using VueJS/Vuetify, and its backend is run with the help of PostgreSQL and GraphQL.

 ## Project setup

 The project is broken into to mostly separate components: **frontend** and **backend**.